kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

     cmd = { "lean", "--server" }
     filetypes = { "lean" }
     on_new_config = function(config, root)
-          if not util.path.is_file(root .. "/leanpkg.toml") then return end
+          if not util.path.is_file(root .. '/leanpkg.toml') then
+            return
+          end
           if not config.cmd_cwd then
             config.cmd_cwd = root
           end
-        end;
+        end,
     root_dir = root_pattern("leanpkg.toml") or root_pattern(".git") or path.dirname
 ```